-When parameterization of preferences is linear in agent types and price, Rochet and Chon$\acute{e}$ (1998, \cite{RochetChone98}) not only obtain existence results but also partially characterize optimal solutions and expound their economic interpretations, given that monopolist profits can be characterized by {the aggregate difference between selling prices and manufacturing costs.}
+When parameterization of preferences is linear in agent types and price, Rochet and Chon\'e (1998, \cite{RochetChone98}) not only obtain existence results but also partially characterize optimal solutions and expound their economic interpretations, given that the monopolist profit can be characterized by {the aggregate difference between selling prices and quadratic manufacturing costs.}

-More generally, Carlier \cite{Carlier01}) proves existence results for general quasilinear utility, where agent type and product type are not necessarily of the same dimension and monopolist profit equals selling price minus some linear manufacturing cost.
+More generally, Carlier \cite{Carlier01} has proved existence results for general quasilinear utilities, where agent type and product type are not necessarily of the same dimension and the monopolist profit equals selling price minus some linear manufacturing cost.

-This paper generalizes the quasilinear case to the non-quasilinear case, which has many applications.
+This paper generalizes the quasilinear case to the non-quasilinear case, which has many potential applications.
 For example, some fully nonlinear utilities include scenarios where agents are more sensitive to higher prices and where different agents might have different sensitivities to the same price.
-The generalized existence problem is also mentioned as a conjecture by Basov \cite[Chapter~8]{Basov05}.
+See Wilson~\cite[Chapter 7]{Wilson93} for the importance of taking income effects into account.
+The generalized existence problem also appears as a conjecture by Basov \cite[Chapter~8]{Basov05}.
 However, only a few results are known for the multidimensional non-quasilinear case, and the impact of price on utility could be much more complicated.